-Vice President , Europe and Asia
+Vice President of Europe

 David Tolfree, a professional physicist and Senior Fellow of the Institute of Physics has forty years’ research and experience working for the UK’s Atomic Energy Authority and Research Councils.
 He was the co-founder of Technopreneur Ltd, a company for the commercial exploitation of emergent technologies and a consultant for micro-nanotechnologies to UK Government, and one of the founders of MANCEF and the UK Institute of Nanotechnology.

 Dr. Robert O. Warrington, Former Dean of the College of Engineering at Michigan Technological University is currently a research professor at Michigan Tech and active in ASME, SME, AAAS, and ABET.
 He was founder of the Institute for Micromanufacturing and organized the first COMS Conference in 1994 and was one of the first presidents of MANCEF along with Steve Walsh.

 Doug Sparks has worked with consumer MEMS & foundry services as the CTO at Hanking Electronics and automotive ICs and sensors at Delphi.
 He is the president of M2N Technologies LLC and was the founder and president of NanoGetter which specialized in ultra-high vacuum MEMS packaging.
 Doug holds a Ph.D. in materials engineering from Purdue University.